11 Tips on How to Discover High-Potential Candidates

 11. Use progressively difficult questions

-You’ve done your best to make the interview more comfortable for the candidate, but that doesn’t mean that you should only ask them ‘easy questions’.
+You’ve done your best to make the interview more comfortable for the candidate, you’ve incorporated modern marketing skills to attract them, but that doesn’t mean that you should only ask them ‘easy questions’.
 The idea isn’t just to tell the employee what they will need to do for you or ask them what their qualifications are.

 If you have the chance, provide the candidate with an example of a real problem, introduce some constraints such as dates, resources, risks, and budgets, and see how their thought process works.
 This will only be hypothetical, of course, but it will tell you whether or not the candidate has the potential to resolve issues fast in your company.